Private Money Lending: How It Works & How To Become A Lender

 Is Private Money Lending Legal?

 Private money lending is legal as long as it complies with federal usury and state laws.
 A private money lender is not exempt from the existing banking laws in their state.
 Nevertheless, they can be exempt from the routine regulations that may include banking exams.
-In states like New York, private money lenders that give more than 5 real estate loans are required to acquire a lending license.
+In states like New York, private money lenders that give more than 5 real estate loans are required to acquire a private money lending license.

 Licensed private money lenders are transparent with their charges, interest rates, eligibility requirements, and fees.
 They also do their due diligence when giving loans.
 For instance, they consider the income of borrowers and their total debt to determine their ability to repay the loaned amount.